webmaster442/Money/Readme.md

     [amount]    Amount of money spent

 OPTIONS:
     -h, --help        Prints help information
     -t, --text        A short text description of the spending
     -c, --category    Spending category
     -d, --date        Spending time.
-If not set current date & time will be used
+If not set current date will be used -b, --bach        Bach input.
+Allows to input multiple entries at once
 ```

 ### Find